Plants vs. Zombies (video game): Other game modes

 Three additional modes—Mini-Games, Puzzle, and Survival—become available once Adventure mode is completed.
 In Mini-Games mode, the player selects from a collection of twenty mini-games.
 These levels pose the player with unique challenges, each using some gimmick—often variants of a conveyor belt that gives the player certain plants.

 In Puzzle mode, the player selects from two types of levels: "Vasebreaker" and "I, Zombie".
 In "Vasebreaker", the player breaks open a set of vases, each containing a plant or a zombie.
 The level ends when all the vases are smashed and all the zombies are killed by Plants.
 In "I, Zombie", the player places zombies to get past pre-placed cardboard cut-outs of plants, aiming to eat the brain at the end of each lane.
-If there are no zombies present in the lawn and not all 5 brains were eaten while having less than 50 sun (or for the case of its endless version, starting the next streak with sun count below 50), the player has to restart the puzzle (finite levels) or streak (endless version).
+If there are no zombies present in the lawn and not all 5 brains were eaten while having less than 50 sun (or for the case of its endless version, starting the next streak with sun count below 50), a game over occurs that forces the player to restart the puzzle (finite levels) or streak (endless version).
 Survival mode offers a selection of levels in which the player chooses plants to defeat increasingly challenging waves of zombies.